Azure-Samples/active-directory-b2c-dotnet-webapp-and-webapi/README.md

 author: dstrockis
 ---

-# Azure AD B2C: Call a ASP.NET Web API from a ASP.NET Web App
+# Azure AD B2C: Call an ASP.NET Web API from an ASP.NET Web App

 This sample contains a solution file that contains two projects: `TaskWebApp` and `TaskService`.